Sequential and distributive forcings without choice: Some minor positive results about distributive forcings

 Since $\bigcap_{x\in X}D_x$ is dense, $\1\forces\exists f\forall x\in\check X(f(x)\in\dot F(x))$ as wanted. \end{proof} \begin{proposition} If $\PP$ is ${\leq}|X|$-sequential and $\forces_\PP\AC_X$, then $\AC_X$ holds in $V$. \end{proposition}

 If we concentrate on the case where $X=\omega$, this shows that a $\sigma$-distributive must preserve $\AC_\omega$.
 From the work of the first author with David Asper\'o in \cite{AsperoKaragila:2020} we know that a proper forcing, and in particular a $\sigma$-closed forcing,\footnote{Recall that $\PP$ is $\sigma$-closed if every countable sequence of decreasing conditions has a lower bound.
-The statement ``Every $\sigma$-closed forcing is $\sigma$-distributive'' is equivalent to $\DC$.} must preserve $\DC$, so the natural question now is: does $\sigma$-distributive suffice for the proof?
+The statement ``Every $\sigma$-closed forcing is $\sigma$-distributive'' is equivalent to $\DC$ (see \cite{Karagila:DC}).} must preserve $\DC$, so the natural question now is: does $\sigma$-distributive suffice for the proof?

 There are reasons to expect a positive answer.
 For example, assuming $\AC$ holds, if $\tup{\PP,\sG,\sF}$ is a symmetric system where $\PP$ is $\sigma$-distributive and $\sF$ is $\sigma$-complete, then $\DC$ holds in the symmetric extension (see \cite{Banerjee:2020} and \cite{KaragilaSchilhan:Bristol}, for example).
-As the main theorem of this paper shows, however, this is not true.
-So, one is left asking, can we find something between $\sigma$-distributive and proper which preserves $\DC$?
+As the main theorem of this paper shows, however, this is not the case in $\ZF$.
+One is left asking, is there a property between $\sigma$-distributive and proper which preserves $\DC$?

 \begin{definition} We say that a forcing $\PP$ is \textit{quasiproper} if for every $p\in\PP$ and $\PP$-name $\dot X$ there is a countable elementary submodel, $M$, of some large enough $H(\kappa)$ such that $p,\PP,\dot X\in M$ and there is some $q\leq p$ such that $q$ is an $M$-generic condition.
 Namely, every dense open set $D\in M$ is predense below $q$. \end{definition} Note that the model $M$ depends very much on the choice of $p$ and $\dot X$.
 So quasiproperness is still far from properness.
-We remark that $H(\kappa)$ is defined along the lines of \cite{AsperoKaragila:2020}, as $\{x\mid\kappa\nleq^*|\tcl(\{x\})\}$, but we can just as well work with $V_\alpha$ for a large enough limit ordinal $\alpha$ for all intents and purposes.
+We follow \cite{AsperoKaragila:2020} and define $H(\kappa)$ to be $\{x\mid\kappa\nleq^*|\tcl(\{x\})|\}$, but we can just as well work with $V_\alpha$ for a large enough limit ordinal $\alpha$ for all intents and purposes.

 \begin{theorem}[$\ZF+\DC$] Let $\PP$ be a forcing notion.
 If $\PP$ is quasiproper, then it preserves $\DC$.
 If $\PP$ is $\sigma$-sequential and preserves $\DC$, then $\PP$ is quasiproper. \end{theorem} \begin{proof} The core of the first part of the theorem is the same proof as Theorem~4.6 from \cite{AsperoKaragila:2020}, suppose that $\dot T$ is a name for a tree without maximal nodes, then for every $p$ there is some suitable model, $M$ and an $M$-generic $q\leq p$.
 Note that if $q$ is $M$-generic, then $q\forces``\dot T\cap M$ is a countable subtree of $\dot T$ without maximal nodes'', and so $q$ forces that $\dot T$ must have a branch.
 But the above just means that the set of conditions $q$ which are $M$-generic for some suitable $M$ is dense, which guarantees that $\dot T$ is forced to have a branch, and therefore $\DC$ is preserved.